 The church was built between the years of 1945 to 1986 and was raised in the memory of Hallgrímur Pétursson the famous poet.
 This construction is still today the longest ongoing building project in Iceland.
 The church was supposed to be ready in 1974 when 300 years had passed from the death of Hallgrímur Pétursson but was instead inaugurated in 1986 on the 200th year of Reykjavík’s existence.

 - Sundhöll Keflavíkur e.
 Keflavík’s swimming pool

 - Héraðsskólinn schoolhouse at Laugarvatn

 - Apótekið hotel and restaurant

-The organ at Hallgrímsirkja is the largest found in Iceland and organists worldwide speak highly of playing it and take pleasure in doing so.
-It was inaugurated in 1992 and was constructed by the Johannes Klais Organ Works in Bonn, Germany.
-The organ is 15 meters high and weighs 25 tonnes.
-It has 4 manuals and a pedal, 72 stops and 5275 pipes, the largest pipe being 10 meters high.
-The organ was very expensive but was funded by private contributions and gifts but people were offered the chance to purchase individual pipes.
+The organ at Hallgrímsirkja is the largest pipe organ found in Iceland and organists worldwide speak highly of playing it and take pleasure in doing so.
+It was inaugurated in the year 1992 and was constructed by German organ builder Johannes Klais from Bonn.
+The organ is 15 meters (49 ft) high and weighs 25 tons.
+It has 4 manuals and a pedal, 102 ranks, 72 stops and 5275 pipes, the largest pipe being 10 meters (32,8 ft) high.
+The organ was very expensive and was funded by private contributions and gifts but people were offered the chance to purchase individual pipes.
 There are still some left to buy and can be purchased at the church’s shop at the entrance.
-There you can also buy collection pipes to support the maintenance of the famous Klais Organ.
+At the shop you can also buy collection pipes to support the maintenance of the famous Klais Organ.